 As professional food travelers, we travel far and wide to experience the world’s best food.
-Renting a car to drive an hour for the best pizza in the world was a no-brainer for us especially with Daryl’s newly acquired stick shift skills.
+Renting a car to drive an hour for the best pizza in the world was a no-brainer for us since Daryl has stick shift skills and also because… pizza.

 Our 50-kilometer drive was spectacular – filled with rolling hills, local, family-owned trattorias and centuries-old dwellings.
 We entered the narrow streets in the hill town of Caiazzo and found a city filled with ancient walls, hanging orange trees and jutting, winding stairways.

-Why We Went to Pepe in Grani
+Why We Went To Pepe In Grani

-While living for a month in a Naples Airbnb apartment and eating as much Naples pizza as our waistlines could handle, we heard rumblings that there was even better pizza outside the city.
-Better than the best pizza in Naples?
-Inconceivable!
+While living for a month in a Naples apartment and eating as much Naples pizza as our waistlines could handle, we heard rumblings that there was even better pizza outside the city.

-These rumblings were about Pepe in Grani, a pizzeria opened in 2012 and helmed by pizzaiolo Franco Pepe.
+These rumblings were about Pepe in Grani, a Compania pizzeria opened in 2012 and helmed by pizzaiolo Franco Pepe.
 Respected culinary professionals have sung their praises for Pepe and his restaurant Pepe in Grani.
 We’re talking about people like Nancy Silverton, Emeril Lagasse and the late Jonathan Gold.

-Franco Pepe – The Pizzaiola Behind Pepe in Grani
+Franco Pepe – The Pizzaiola Behind Pepe In Grani

 Franco Pepe has pizza running in his veins.
 After learning the pizza making ropes from his father and grandfather, this third generation pizza maker embraced the global slow food movement and took his family’s trade to the highest level of pizza craftsmanship.

 Commanding in the kitchen and passionate when he speaks, Pepe doesn’t rest on the laurels that he has achieved.
 Quite the contrary – Pepe’s work ethic reminds us of top chefs that we know in Philadelphia and New York.
 He demands excellence from himself, his staff and his products.
 Especially his products.

 As Pepe explained to us, it all starts with the flour.
 He uses a special blend of zero flour that is manufactured in Bari to his exact specifications, though he is also experimenting with new flour recipes using ingredients exclusively from Caiazzo.
 Pepe’s pizza magic starts with that flour, but it doesn’t stop there.

-Our Dinner at Pepe in Grani
+Our Dinner At Pepe In Grani

 We expected to find a typical pizzeria in Caiazzo.
 We were wrong.

 In other words, Pepe is offering a luxury destination dining experience fit for a wedding as well as for people who love pizza.
-Seriously, we won’t be surprised when, not if, Pepe in Grani earns its first Michelin star.
+We won’t be surprised when, not if, Pepe in Grani earns its first Michelin star.